 Fat, Sugar, & Calories

-Did you know that on average our body contains 160,000 calories and only roughly 5,000 are stored as sugar?
+Did you know that on average our body contains many more calories of fat than it does sugar?

 So when we “hit the wall”, the brain is actually shutting the muscles down in order to conserve sugar for the nervous system.
 The human’s nervous system requires sugar to function leaving you up a creak without a paddle on race day if metabolized ineffectively.

-Fortunately, there are approximately 130,000 calories stored as fat.
+Fortunately, the average human body contains a whole lot of calories stored as fat.
 So, by becoming a fat adapter ultra runner you train your metabolism to burn fat as it’s primarily fuel source rather than sugar.
 Now your energy is everlasting and so are your possibilities on the big day.

 Fight Or Flight & Sugar